kkpan11/ImmortalDB/README.md

 In this way, ImmortalDB is like [Evercookie](https://github.com/samyk/evercookie), but

-  1. Is actively maintained and well documented.
+  1. Has a well-documented API.

   2. Provides a simple, modern, [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-based API.